px39n/adjustment_pipeline/README.md

 # How it work

-For any adjustment problem.
-We always have to following procedure:

-1 Input data including(Measurement, Unknown, Error free)

-2 Form Function Model

-3 Form Stochastic Model.

-4 Define Datum and Constraint Model If needed.

-After that, We have many choices to adjust that.
-Like GM Model(L1, L2, Linear), GH model, VCE etc,.

-And you will have to use a bunch of tools to assess the quality.

-**But, thanks to this program, you only have to input the data in 1, 3**

-** tell it what question it is.**

-**there are many predefined API and templates for different function model, adjust method, but you can customize always**

-and it will automatically complete all other things for you.
+This code only need necessary data.
+And information about what kind of problem it is.

-This automation is realized by [SYMS](https://de.mathworks.com/help/symbolic/syms.html) function in MATLAB.
+This automation is mainly realized by [SYMS](https://de.mathworks.com/help/symbolic/syms.html) function in MATLAB.

-# Where is the Tutorial?
+# More details please check the Tutorial
 https://px39n.gitbook.io/workspace/